utat-ss/HERON-documentation/getting-started/hello-world.md

 ## Step 6

-To verify that the program is running correctly, first connect the female RX pin via a male to male wire to the MOSI pin on the board.
+To verify that the program is running correctly, first connect the female RX pin on the programmer via a male to male wire to the MOSI pin on the board.
 This is wire along which the serial communication between the 32M1 and your computer will occur.